Skip to main content

 Once the fee is right, lock down how it will actually be paid.
 A stable invoice currency helps, but it does not remove exchange risk by itself.
 It only works if the contract states who converts, which rate source applies, and when the conversion is fixed.

 Your contract and invoice should match on four points: invoice currency, settlement currency, conversion source, and fee responsibility.
-If same-currency settlement is not possible, add a checkpoint such as: payment converted using [named bank or provider] rate on [invoice date / payment date], with no deductions from the invoiced amount.
-Then verify three things before signing: [payer can send the invoice currency], [your local tax or VAT treatment], and [your own reporting currency rules].
+If same-currency settlement is not possible, add a checkpoint such as: payment converted using your bank or payment provider rate on the invoice date or payment date, with no deductions from the invoiced amount.
+Then verify three things before signing: the payer can send the invoice currency, your local tax or VAT treatment, and your own reporting currency rules.

 Those details are not admin trivia.
 In the UK, you can invoice in any currency, but VAT accounting still requires sterling conversion, and HMRC gives 2 standard ways to do that.
 For U.S. tax reporting, amounts must be expressed in U.S. dollars, and the IRS says to use the exchange rate when the item is received, paid, or accrued.
 If you skip these checkpoints, a premium fee can shrink in practice through conversion losses, reporting errors, or fee deductions.
 If you want a quick next step, try the free invoice generator.